-Last, but certainly not least, we have Warren Buffett’s biography.
+Last but certainly not least, we have Warren Buffett’s biography.
 Buffett worked closely with the author, Alice Schroeder, to recount his life in his own words.
-We recommend this book to anyone interested in becoming financially independent because the principles that Buffett has lived by are a superb example on how to build real, sustainable wealth.
+We recommend this book to anyone interested in becoming financially independent because the principles that Buffett has lived by are a superb example of how to build real, sustainable wealth.

 Important Dividend Investing/Research Links

 The ultimate resource.
-This is a document that compiles data on all US-listed stocks that have raised their respective dividends for at least the last five consecutive years.
-It’s maintained by the great David Fish.
-Stocks are categorized by Challengers (5-9 years of dividend growth), Contenders (10-24 years of dividend growth) and Champions (25+ years of dividend growth).
-Not only does the document contain the names of these companies, but it also includes extremely pertinent information like dividend growth rates, valuation, debt loads, etc. If you think of the stock market like a market full of stocks for sale, this would be my shopping list.
+This document compiles data on all US-listed stocks that have raised their respective dividends for at least the last five consecutive years.
+The great David Fish maintains it.
+Stocks are categorized by Challengers (5-9 years of dividend growth), Contenders (10-24 years of dividend growth), and Champions (25+ years of dividend growth).
+Not only does the document contain the names of these companies, but it also includes extremely pertinent information like dividend growth rates, valuation, debt loads, etc. If you think of the stock market as a market full of stocks for sale, this would be my shopping list.